Alejogb1/job-board/blog-data/functional-programming-a-beginners-guide.md

 and then there was this moment when they explain recursion it was illustrated with those cool branching diagrams you know the kind where it breaks down a problem into smaller and smaller pieces  it was genius!  it totally clicked for me that recursion is just a function calling itself until it gets to the base case it's like those russian nesting dolls but with code

-okay so key idea number one pure functions this is the big one pure functions are like the zen masters of the code world they only depend on their inputs and they always produce the same output for the same input  no sneaky side effects no surprises  it's like a vending machine you put in your money and you get your snack no questions asked
+ so key idea number one pure functions this is the big one pure functions are like the zen masters of the code world they only depend on their inputs and they always produce the same output for the same input  no sneaky side effects no surprises  it's like a vending machine you put in your money and you get your snack no questions asked

 here’s a simple example in python